AhmedMagdyNoser/node-vendora/README.md

 });
 ```

----

 ## Factory Handlers

-So far, we've implemented four modules: `Categories`, `Subcategories`, `Brands`, and `Products`.
-You'll likely notice that much of the logic across these modules is repetitive.
+You'll likely notice that much of the logic is repetitive.
 To improve **reusability** and maintain **cleaner code**, we can extract the shared logic into a centralized factory.

 Take a look at `utils/factory.js` to see how this approach works.
-We've applied it in both `brandService.js` and `productService.js`, resulting in much cleaner and more maintainable code.

 ---

-## So Far

-We’ve learned and applied the following features across different modules:

-- **Categories**

-  - Project architecture fundamentals
-  - Basic validation techniques
-  - Introduction to pagination
-  - Basic error handling

-- **Subcategories**

-  - Establishing references to the parent category
-  - Utilizing `asyncHandler` for cleaner async logic
-  - Basics of Mongoose population

-- **Products**

-  - Applying custom validation logic
-  - Integrating the `apiQueryBuilder` for advanced querying
-  - Implementing factory methods for a cleaner architecture

-- **Brands**

-  - Implementing factory methods for a cleaner architecture

 ---

+---

+---

+---

-# Uploading Files
+## Uploading Files

 To handle file uploads in Node.js, we’ll use a middleware called [`multer`](https://github.com/expressjs/multer).
 It's specifically designed for handling `multipart/form-data`, which is the format used when submitting forms that include files.